cloudandbigdatalab/lab-container-api/README.md

 # lab-container-api
 Service / API to automate creating Docker containers for online tutorials and labs.

-Essentially we want to provide a service / API framework to quickly spin up working environments or run some app process coinciding with a Coursera, CodeAcademy, etc. type tutorial.
+Essentially we want to provide a service / API framework that quickly spins up working environments or runs app processes that coincide with a Coursera, CodeAcademy, etc. type tutorial.

 ## Phase 1: Discovery
 - look at what's currenlty available / see if people have already done it